Roman-Braneshty/Py6CoreProject-1/README.md

 | remove contact |             name             |                                              deletes the user and all his data from the contact book |

 ## License:
-The module is available as open source under the terms of the [Python Groupe License, Version 2.0 ](http://www.apache.org/licenses/)
+The module is available as open source under the terms of the [Python6Core Group№1 License, Apache, Version 2.0 ](http://www.apache.org/licenses/)